-During the mild winters of Georgia, January usually greets a barren landscape, but the gardens at Hills & Dales Estate host a variety of fragrant and colorful blooms in order to lift the dreary mood.
-The pink Camellia adds a burst of color to the evergreen shrubs that surround it, and the Wintersweet flowers are said to have the most beautiful perfume of any plant.
+During the mild winters of Georgia, January usually lives in shades of grey.
+The gardens at Hills & Dales Estate, in contrast, host a variety of fragrant and colorful blooms in order to lift the dreary mood.
+The pink Camellia adds a flood of color to the evergreen shrubs that surround it, and the Wintersweet flowers are said to produce the most beautiful perfumes of any plant.
 In the greenhouse, you’ll find the Calla Lily blooms among Orchids and Euphorbia.
-The dainty flowers of the Jasmine vines fill the room with a tropical smell, unfamiliar to the chilly month of January.
+The dainty flowers of the Jasmine vines fill the room with a tropical smell, foreign to the chilly month of January.
 In some cultures, the Jasmine flower represents good luck, a good sign to welcome in the new year.

-As the summer heat begins to creep in, the month of May brings Hydrangeas, Lavender and Roses.
+As the summer heat begins to creep in, the month of May brings Hydrangeas, Lavender and Roses to the Ferrel Gardens.
 The soft purple of the Lavender contrasts nicely with the bright, lemon yellow blossoms of the Golden Rain Tree.
 The flowers of the tree are accompanied by air-filled fruits that are often said to resemble Japanese lanterns.
 A plethora of shade from Oak and other various trees provides a much needed respite from the sun, and allows Hills & Dales to be explored long into the dog days of the summer.

-In June you can begin to see Crossvine, Mimosas, and Oleander.
+In June you can begin to see Crossvine, Mimosas and Oleander.
 The Mimosas call to mind the brunch beverage with their froth of yellow flowers, and while the Oleander blooms are beautiful, they are also deadly.
 Touching the plant can cause skin irritation, and their leaves are toxic if ingested.
 But as long as visitors do not mistake the gardens for a brunch buffet, there is no cause for concern.
 June also welcomes Geraniums to the greenhouse, a flower that many home gardeners are familiar with.
 The beauty of the greenhouse is perhaps overlooked during the height of summer, but don’t miss this world-class area of the gardens!

-In addition to familiar summer traditions like barbecues, fireworks and days at the lake, July welcomes classics such as Black-Eyed Susans, Hibiscus, Crape Myrtles, Elephant Ears, and Castor Beans.
-The vivid bursts of magenta in the dark green foliage of the Crape Myrtles is striking and somehow welcoming.
+In addition to familiar summer traditions of barbecues, fireworks and days at the lake, July welcomes classics such as Black-Eyed Susans, Hibiscus, Crape Myrtles, Elephant Ears and Castor Beans.
+The vivid bursts of magenta in the dark green foliage of the Crape Myrtles is striking and inviting.
 It is always fun to tell small children that the luscious, dramatic leaves that they see sprouting from the ground are called Elephant Ears.
 They make you feel like you are in the jungle and an elephant could be just around the corner, adding to the worldly appeal of the Estate.

 The August heat is hard to beat without a glass of lemonade.
-During this heatwave of a month, Angel’s Trumpet, Goldenrod, Seven Son Flower, and Sweet Autumn Clematis are just a few of the many blooms that make an appearance.
+During this heatwave of a month, Angel’s Trumpet, Goldenrod, Seven Son Flower and Sweet Autumn Clematis are just a few of the many blooms that make an appearance.
 Goldenrod does not cause seasonal allergies as many people believe.
 On the contrary, this wild plant has many well-known healing properties, and there is something innately summer-like in its golden color.

-November continues to host Anthuriums, Begonias, Sasanqua and Camellias, but it also welcomes the colorful changes in the Gingko tree.
+November continues to host Anthuriums, Begonias, Sasanqua and Camellias, but it also welcomes the colorful changes in the Ginkgo tree.
 Despite its legendary smell, the Ginkgo is a living fossil.
 This means that it has remained virtually unchanged for millions of years.
-Obviously, the Gingko tree at Hills & Dales is not millions of years old, but it is still an interesting link in botany history.
+Obviously, the Ginkgo tree at Hills & Dales is not millions of years old, but it is still an interesting link in botany history.